by Robin

 Ed then used our faux bricks technique to make the fake brick panelling look real.
 It really works and couldn't be easier!

-2. Hiding the Electronics Cords
+Step 2: Hiding the Electronics Cords

-Ed wishes that he did this step BEFORE we installed the brick panels.
 With some NSFW language, he retrofitted a groove in the drywall behind the panels.
 This meant that we could run the electronics wires from our DIY Hidden TV Cabinet to the media unit invisibly.

-I'm so glad he did!
-In a perfect world, you cut a 2-3" strip out of your drywall, then hang the brick panel.
-That is definitely Ed's suggested sequence...
+I’m so glad he did!
+In a perfect world, you cut a 2-3″ strip out of your drywall, then hang the brick panel.
+That is definitely Ed’s suggested sequence…

-3. Turning Kitchen Cabinets into a Custom Entertainment Center
+Step 3: Turning Kitchen Cabinets into a Custom Entertainment Center

-We decided to build our own doors after finding similar doors in-stock were over $70 each.
-Each!
 We needed six. $420 for boring, basic doors = not.going.to.happen.
-The premade doors weren't going to be nearly as special.
+The premade doors weren’t going to be nearly as special.

 Ed used this tutorial to build the simple, Shaker style, solid doors for the side units.
 We won't repeat the same tutorial here, but below you'll find the steps for how we built the centre doors with metal inserts.

-4. Hiding Electronics with Metal Screen Doors
+Step 4: Hiding Electronics with Metal Screen Doors

-These doors work amazing!
 I wanted to build doors that would hide the electronics but still let the remotes work.
 These metal inserts do exactly that, plus look pretty great.

-I bought two of this metal sheet.
-I chose the "Union Jack" pattern to complement the criss-cross design of our Hidden TV Cabinet.
-These sheets come in about a half dozen other patterns.
+I chose the “Union Jack” pattern to complement the criss-cross design of our Hidden TV Cabinet.

 The one difference would be cutting the groove narrower for the metal panel than you normally would need to for a regular door.
-I found one pass through the table saw was all I needed width wise.
+I found one pass through the table saw was all I needed width-wise.

 Depth is another story - If your doors are smaller than ours, you will likely need to cut the metal panel down a bit.
 Ours were so close to perfectly fitting the panel so I just cut the groove deeper.